You’ve decided to get tested for HIV. That is a great decision for your health! Wondering where you can get tested? Look at these options:

 1. Clinics or hospitals

 A lot of people get an HIV test at the local clinic or hospital, where it is always free.
-Sometimes there are tents outside offering HIV testing or sometimes you go into the main clinic or hospital.
-Just ask the guard or receptionist where to go when you arrive.
-You can use the clinic finder to help you find a clinic or hospital near you.
+Sometimes you will find tents outside these facilities offering testing as well.

 2. Maternity clinics

-Most pregnant women get an HIV test at the maternity clinic when they go for their check-ups.
+Pregnant women get an HIV test at the maternity clinic when they go for their check-ups.
 It’s the best way to keep both mother and baby healthy.
-If you’re pregnant and going for a check-up, the clinic should offer you an HIV test.
-Otherwise, you can also ask for one.

 3. Drug and alcohol rehab centers

 Drug and alcohol rehab centers in your community may offer HIV testing.
 If you’re already attending or planning to attend one, ask the staff.

 You may have seen tents or mobile clinics in your community that offer HIV testing.
 If there’s one in your area, it can be a quick and convenient way to get tested.